0808 808 4000 Get help now

 • take your case to court, although they won’t be able to get a court judgment against you unless they give you the information you’re entitled to.

-You can make sure that the creditor does not go any further with the court judgment by asking the court to stop the action.
-You should ask for a 'pause' until they have met the Consumer Credit Act requirements.
+You can make sure that the creditor does not go any further with any court judgment by asking the court to stop any action.
+You should ask for a ‘pause’ until they have met the Consumer Credit Act requirements.
 Contact us for advice if you want to do this.

 If the original creditor has sold the debt on to another company, the new company becomes the ‘creditor’ and must deal with your request.
 If the new company does not agree to do this, they should tell you who can give you the information, or pass your request on to the original creditor themselves.